abdoelsayed2016/TNCR_Dataset/README.md

 TNCR contains 9428 high-quality labeled images.
 In this paper, we have implemented state-of-the-art deep learning-based methods for table detection to create several strong baselines.
 Cascade Mask R-CNN  with ResNeXt-101-64x4d Backbone Network achieves the highest performance compared to other methods with a precision of 79.7%, recall of 89.8%, and f1 score of 84.4% on the TNCR dataset.
 We have made TNCR open source in the hope of encouraging more deep learning approaches to table detection, classification and structure recognition.
 ## Getting Started
 ### Install MMDetection v2.10.0+
-TNDR has been implemented and tested with Python 3.7 and PyTorch 1.8.1.
+TNCR has been implemented and tested with Python 3.7 and PyTorch 1.8.1.
 ```
 %cd $project_dir$
 !pip install -q mmcv terminaltables